ghc/ghc/docs/users_guide/extending_ghc.rst

     need to be explicitly exposed using
     :ghc-flag:`-plugin-package` options.

-To declare a dependency on a plugin, add it to the ``ghc-plugins`` field in Cabal.
-You should only put a plugin in ``build-depends`` if you require compatibility with older versions of Cabal, or also have a source import on the plugin in question.
+At the moment, the only way to specify a dependency on a plugin in Cabal is to put it in ``build-depends`` (which uses the conventional :ghc-flag:`-package-id` flag); however, in the future there will be a separate field for specifying plugin dependencies specifically.

 .. _writing-compiler-plugins: